-- 1. Press OK, $9^{wxyz}$ , $2^{abc}$ , $2^{abc}$ . - 2.
-Use to scroll between On/ Off. - 3.
-Use 🔅 to highlight the Text window. - Input text and press Left Soft Key → Abc to change text entry options, Save to save, or Right Soft Key Cancel to cancel editing your banner.
+- 3. Use 💭 to highlight the Text field. - 4.
+Press the Left Soft Key Abc to change the text entry options, input the desired text and press Save to save the banner or press the Right Soft Key Cancel to cancel editing your banner.